Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Massive-STEPS Dataset

 \paragraph{Matching Trajectories to Target Cities}

 To obtain city-specific datasets, we matched trajectories to the target cities.
 For each city, we obtain geographic boundaries from OpenStreetMap and retrieve its GeoJSON file via the Overpass API.
-The GeoJSON file contains a polygon defining the city’s boundary in latitude and longitude.
-Using this boundary, we filter check-ins by comparing the latitude/longitude of each POI’s administrative region and retain only those that are within the city’s polygon.
+The GeoJSON file contains a polygon defining the city's boundary in latitude and longitude.
+Using this boundary, we filter check-ins by comparing the latitude/longitude of each POI's administrative region and retain only those that are within the city's polygon.
 This ensures that all retained trajectories are spatially grounded within the designated city.
+For reproducibility purposes, we also include the GeoJSON files with our dataset's release.

 \paragraph{Filtering Short Trajectories and Inactive Users}

 To ensure data quality, we apply an additional filtering step by removing trajectories with fewer than two check-ins and excluding users with fewer than three trajectories.
 This prevents the model from learning from overly sparse or irrelevant data.